-Students get introduced to programming in ICS 140 Programming Fundamentals in the Python programming language.
-Next in the programming sequence are ICS 141 Programming with Objects and ICS 240 Elementary Data Structures, both using Java programming language.
-Mathematics courses should be taken concurrently.
+Students get introduced to programming in ICS 140 Computational Thinking with Programming in the Python programming language.
+Next in the programming sequence are ICS 141 Programming with Objects and ICS 240 Elementary Data Structures, both using the Java programming language.
+Mathematics courses should be taken concurrently with these courses.
 Students should note individual course prerequisites and enroll in the proper sequence of courses.
 The prerequisite courses should be completed before upper-division (300-level) classes are taken in the major.
-Transfer credit for the major prerequisite courses is common.
+Transfer credit for the major prerequisite courses is common as is demonstrating competency through passing departmental waiver exams.
 These courses are designed to deepen student understanding of the discipline of computer science.
 The study of computer hardware, operating systems and software design processes provides the understanding of the operation of the computer necessary for the development of robust, efficient systems.
 The capstone and software design classes provide students with the project management, teamwork, presentation and business writing experiences that employers have identified as keys to professional success.